intel-analytics/ipex-llm/python/bigdl/dllib/models/inception/README.md

 This example demonstrates how to use BigDL to train [Inception v1](https://arxiv.org/abs/1409.4842) architecture on the [ImageNet](http://image-net.org/index) data.
 ## Get the JAR
 You can build one by refer to the
-[Build Page](https://github.com/intel-analytics/BigDL/wiki/Build-Page) from the source code.
+[Build Page](https://bigdl-project.github.io/master/#ScalaUserGuide/install-build-src/) from the source code.
 We will release a pre-build package soon.

 ## Prepare the data
 You can download imagenet-2012 data from <http://image-net.org/download-images>.

-After you download the files(**ILSVRC2012_img_train.tar** and **ILSVRC2012_img_val.tar**), run the follow commands to prepare the data.
+After you download the files(**ILSVRC2012_img_train.tar** and **ILSVRC2012_img_val.tar**), run the following commands to prepare the data.

 ```bash
 mkdir train